backube/volsync/docs/getting_started/index.rst

    kubectl get secret -n dest scribe-rsync-dest-src-database-destination -o yaml | sed 's/namespace: dest/namespace: source/g' > /tmp/secret.yaml
    kubectl create -f /tmp/secret.yaml

-Using the service object that relates to the ReplicationDestination that was recorded earlier.
+Using the IP address that relates to the ReplicationDestination that was recorded earlier.
 Modify *scribe_v1alpha1_replicationsource.yaml* replacing the value of the address and create the ReplicationSource object.

 .. code-block:: bash